|•Seine River Cruises »||• Moulin Rouge »|

 Napoleon's remains were transferred here in 1840 and now you'll find the Tomb of Napoleon under the dome of the chapel.

 La Tour Montparnasse could be considered a monument to Paris modernity.

 The only skyscraper ever allowed to be built in central Paris, it towers 689 feet over the Montparnasse Metro and train stations.

-Tour Montparnasse was widely criticized after the completion of its construction in 1972 for being an eyesore and out of place among the more traditional style of Paris architecture.
+Tour Montparnasse was widely criticized after the completion of its construction in 1972 for being an eyesore and out of place among the more traditional style of Paris architecture, not to mention the height of all other buildings in the city.
 It created such an uproar that the construction of further skyscrapers in central Paris was banned.

 But the top of the Tower provides a breathtaking view of the city, and it's open to the public.
 Take Europe's fastest elevator (38 seconds) to the top where, on a clear day, you can see for more than 25 miles and spot all the landmarks, including the Eiffel Tower.